 This chapter deals with the presentation and analysis of the data collected.
 The purpose of the study was to assess the extent to which lecturers applied principles of test construction and administration in the University of Cape Coast.
-The study specifically focused on the extent to which (a) lecturers are aware of the principles of test construction, (b) lecturers are aware of the principles of test administration, (c) lecturers apply the principles of test construction in setting classroom test items, (d) lecturers applied the principles of test administrations Unit of the University Cape Coast applied the principles of test administration, (f) lectures encountered challenges when constructing tests items.
+The study specifically focused on the extent to which (a) lecturers are aware of the principles of test construction, (b) lecturers are aware of the principles of test administration, (c) lecturers apply the principles of test construction in setting classroom test items, (d) lecturers applied the principles of test administration, (e) the Examinations Unit of the University Cape Coast applied the principles of test administration, (f) lectures encountered challenges when constructing tests items and (g) lectures encountered challenges when administering tests items.